shuyu-wu/Module_1_KC_housing_analysis/README.md

 kc_house_dataset.csv

 ## Deliverables:
-- jupyter notebook
+- Jupyter notebook
-- powerpoint slides
+- Presentation slides

 ## Methodology and findings
 We used linear regression models to fit with our dataset from three angles: